oscarlai1998/tp/docs/DeveloperGuide.md

 Exception   | Description
 --------|-------------------|
-AddSelfToPrereqException |This exception is thrown when user updates a module's list of prerequisites to includethe module itself.
+AddSelfToPrereqException |This exception is thrown when user updates a module's list of prerequisites to include the module itself.
 DataFileNotFoundException | The exception is thrown if module data file is not found.
 ExistingModuleException | The exception is thrown if the module code input already exists.             | IllegalParametersException | The exception is thrown if the parameter includes any parameters not allowed in the command.